 *Please note: SDS does not provide personal assistance to students such as carrying books, loans of wheelchairs or crutches, golf carts for transport, personal attendants, executive function coaching support, or other travel assistance support to classrooms, residence halls, bus stops and/or parking facilities.
 SDS can advise on potential local resources for these types of personal support.

 The SDS office does not provide tutoring.
 Tutoring is not an accommodation but rather a service and support that is provided for all UMBC students for free.
-SDS works closely with UMBC’s Academic Success Center (formerly the Learning Resources Center) that offers tutoring and other learning supports.
+SDS works closely with UMBC’s Academic Success Center) that offers tutoring and other learning supports.